 The rotary kiln is approximately 30.5 inches in diameter with a chromium-molybdenum steel construction.
 The kiln is fired utilizing natural gas.
+An ID fan and openings around the feed systems and discharge housing provide primary and secondary combustion air.

-The air emission pollution control devices include fugitive emissions enclosure around the APE 1236 Incinerator, a cyclone separator, a two second afterburner, and a ceramic baghouse.
+The air emission pollution control devices include fugitive emissions enclosure around the APE 1236 Incinerator, cyclone separator, afterburner, and a baghouse.

-Fugitive emissions from the rotary furnace are controlled by the draft fan and retort combustion air fan.
+Fugitive emissions from the rotary furnace are controlled by the daft fan and retort combustion air fan.
 The draft fan is used to maintain negative pressure at the feed end of the furnace.
-If the pressure goes above -0.1 inches water column (W.C.) the waste feed system shuts down until the pressure is returned below -0.1 inches W.C.
-The retort combustion air fan located at the burner end is a Hauck TBA-12-5, 5HP, 1080-CFM blower.
+If the pressure goes above -0.1 inches W.C. the WFRMS shuts down until the pressure is returned below -0.1 inches W.C.

+The retort combustion air fan located at the burner end is a Hauck TBA-16-5, 5HP, 750-CFM blower.